lobocv/simplerr/README.md

 ## HTTP Status Codes

-HTTP status codes can be set automatically by using the [ecosystem/http](https://github.com/lobocv/simplerr/tree/master/ecosystem/http) package to translate `simplerr` error codes to HTTP status codes.
+HTTP status codes can be set automatically by using the [ecosystem/http](https://github.com/lobocv/simplerr/tree/master/ecosystem/http) package to translate `simplerr` error codes to HTTP status codes and vice versa.

+### Converting SimpleError to HTTP status codes
 To do so, you must use the `simplehttp.Handler` or `simplehttp.HandlerFunc`instead of the ones defined in the `http` package.
 The only difference between the two is that the `simplehttp` ones return an error.
 Adapters are provided in order to interface with the `http` package.
 These adapters call `simplehttp.SetStatus()` on the returned